simple6502/simpliTransformer/README.md

 ## Acknowledgements

-This implementation is based on Andrej Karpathy's ["Let's build GPT: from scratch, in code, spelled out"](https://www.youtube.com/watch?v=kCc8FmEb1nY) video lecture, with additional documentation and explanation provided by Claude 3 Sonnet because I am bad at explaining things.
+This implementation is based on Andrej Karpathy's ["Let's build GPT: from scratch, in code, spelled out"](https://www.youtube.com/watch?v=kCc8FmEb1nY) video lecture, with additional documentation and explanation provided by Claude 3 Sonnet.